Reservoir computing approaches for representation and classification of multivariate time series: A unified reservoir computing framework for time series classification

 \subsection{Readout module}

-The readout module classifies the representations by means of a linear model, a SVM or a neural network.
-In a standard ESN, the output layer is a linear readout that is quickly trained by solving a convex optimization problem.
-However, a simple linear model might not possess sufficient representational power for modeling the high-level embeddings derived from the reservoir states.
-For this reason, several authors proposed to replace the standard linear decoding function $g(\cdot)$ in \eqref{eq:esn_class} with a nonlinear model, such as support vector machines (SVMs)~\cite{li2012chaotic,bianchi2015prediction} or MLPs~\cite{maass2002real, bush2005modeling, babinec2006merging}.
+The readout module (decoder) classifies the representations and is either implemented as a linear readout, or a support vector machine (SVM) classifier, or a multi-layer perceptron (MLP).
+In a standard ESN, the readout is linear and is quickly trained by solving a convex optimization problem.
+However, a linear readout might not possess sufficient representational power for modeling the embeddings derived from the reservoir states.
+For this reason, several authors proposed to replace the linear decoding function $g(\cdot)$ in \eqref{eq:esn_class} with a nonlinear model, such as SVMs~\cite{bianchi2015prediction} or MLPs~\cite{maass2002real, bush2005modeling, babinec2006merging}.

-In particular, MLP is an universal function approximator that can learn complex representations of the input by stacking multiple layers of neurons configured with non-linear activations, e.g., rectified linear units (ReLUs).
-Deep MLPs are known for their capability of disentangling factors of variations from high-dimensional spaces~\cite{goodfellow2009measuring}, and therefore can be more powerful and expressive in their instantaneous mappings from the representation to the output space than linear readouts.
-When paired with a RNN, the number of layers in the MLP determines the ``feedforward'' depth in the RNN \cite{pascanu2013construct}.

 Readouts implemented as MLPs accomplished only modest results in the earliest works on RC~\cite{lukovsevivcius2009reservoir}.
 However, nowadays MLPs can be trained much more efficiently by means of sophisticated initialization procedures~\cite{glorot2010understanding} and regularization techniques~\cite{srivastava2014dropout}.
-Indeed, the combination of ESNs with MLPs trained with modern techniques can provide a substantial gain in performance as compared to a linear formulation~\cite{DBLP:journals/corr/abs-1711-06509}.
-Following recent trends in the deep learning literature we also investigate endowing the deep readout with more expressive flexible nonlinear activation functions, namely Maxout~\cite{goodfellow2013maxout} and kernel activation functions~\cite{scardapane2017kafnets}.
+The combination of ESNs with MLPs trained with modern techniques can substantially improve the performance as compared to a linear formulation~\cite{esn_bidir}.
+Following recent trends in the deep learning literature we also investigate endowing the MLP readout with more expressive flexible nonlinear activation functions, namely Maxout~\cite{goodfellow2013maxout} and kernel activation functions~\cite{scardapane2017kafnets}.